 As Registrants of the Agrologists Agronomes Canada team, each regulator works together to:

 - meet obligations for national labour mobility, i.e., harmonizing licensing requirements so that agrology professionals can have their designation recognized within any province in Canada, and;

 - promote the role of agrology and professionals in agrology within Canada.

 - Each member of Agrologists Agronomes Canada may delegate one representative to sit on the Board of Directors.
 The current Board consists of nine provincial agrology institutes, including BCIA.
 JP Ellson, CEO/Registrar, BCIA, is Chair of Agrologists Agronomes Canada for 2020-2022.

-- Professional Agrologists provide advisory services that support agriculture, agri-tech, agri-business, best environmental practices and sustainable natural resources in Canada.
+- Professional Agrologists provide advisory services that support agriculture, agri-tech, agri-business, best environmental practices, and sustainable natural resources in Canada.
 The British Columbia Institute of Agrologists regulates the profession within the province.

 - The regulators have agreed that National Education Standards (NES) are necessary to become a Professional Agrologist (PAg).
-Adherence to a national education standard supports mobility rights by ensuring that, to the extent allowed by provincial legislation, agrologists have the necessary basic and scientific knowledge to be recognized as agrology professionals within any province in Canada.
+Adherence to a national education standard supports mobility rights by ensuring that, to the extent allowed by provincial legislation, agrologists have the necessary basic and scientific knowledge to be recognized as agrology professionals in Canada.